PeakIndicators/Getting-Started-On-Azure-ML/Documents/Create-Inference-Cluster.md

 Compute types include:.

-* [Compute Instance](../Documents/Create-Compute-Instance.md): Development workstations that data scientists can use to work with data and models.
+* **[Compute Instance](../Documents/Create-Compute-Instance.md)**: Development workstations that data scientists can use to work with data and models.
 * **Inference Cluster**: Deployment targets for predictive services that use your trained models.
-* [Compute Cluster](../Documents/Create-Compute-Cluster.md): Scalable clusters of virtual machines for on-demand processing of experiment code.
+* **[Compute Cluster](../Documents/Create-Compute-Cluster.md)**: Scalable clusters of virtual machines for on-demand processing of experiment code.
-* [Attached Compute](../Documents/Create-Attached-Compute.md): Links to other Azure compute resources, such as Virtual Machines or Azure Databricks clusters.
+* **[Attached Compute](../Documents/Create-Attached-Compute.md)**: Links to other Azure compute resources, such as Virtual Machines or Azure Databricks clusters.

 ## Inference Clusters